Reflets-info/maltego-tools/README.md

      python3 -m venv venv_reflets
      source ./venv_reflets/bin/activate
      pip3 install -r requirements.txt

+#### Update the project

+To update the project, got to the git directory and update the code :

+     cd investigation_tools/maltego-tools/
+     git pull

 ### Configure your Maltego

+**WARNING** : if you update the project, you must first start you Maltego and clean the old config to be sure that the new configuration will be ok.
+You must go to the "Tranforms" / "Transform Manager" to delete the old transforms (CompanyPappers, PersonPappers).
+Then you must got to "Entities" / "Manage entities" and delete the old entities : DetailedCompany, HeadquartersAdress, Dirigeant.

 You must import the Maltego configuration in the "Import | Export" tab, option "Import Config".
 The configuration file you have to import is located here :